mxrosenthal/jungle-rails/README.md

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.

 ## Setup

+Clone this repository onto you local machine with
+`git clone <url>`

 1. Run `bundle install` to install dependencies
 2. Create `config/database.yml` by copying `config/database.example.yml`